Kaveri Priyam

 Kaveri Priyam (born 22 October) is an Indian actress who primarily works in Hindi television.
 She is best known for her portrayals of Kuhu Maheshwari Rajvansh in Yeh Rishtey Hain Pyaar Ke and Dr. Monami Mahajan in Ziddi Dil Maane Na.
-Currently, she plays Amrita in Sony SAB's Dil Diyaan Gallaan.
+She was last seen as Amrita in Sony SAB's Dil Diyaan Gallaan.

 Early life

-Kaveri Priyam was born on October 22 in Bokaro, Jharkhand.
+Kaveri Priyam was born on 22 October in Bokaro, Jharkhand.
 She did her schooling from Bokaro's St. Xavier School and graduated from Vellore Institute of Technology, Vellore.
 After completing her studies, she came to Mumbai and started her career as a model by doing print shoots and advertisements.
 She has a younger brother, Ritesh Anand with whom she runs a restaurant Konkan Chilly in Mumbai.

 Career

-Priyam debuted with Naagin 2 as Madhu Makkhi.
+Priyam debuted with Naagin 2 as Bee.
 She then appeared in Pardes Mein Hai Mera Dil and in Savdhaan India.
 She made her film debut with Tishnagi in 2018.

 Priyam joined Rajan Shahi's Yeh Rishtey Hain Pyaar Ke, a Star Plus series, in 2019 as Kuhu Maheshwari Rajvansh opposite Ritvik Arora and Avinash Mishra, which proved to be her breakthrough role.
 Simultaneously, she also appeared in Shahi's another production, a romantic drama series Yeh Rishta Kya Kehlata Hai, for its integration episodes in March 2019 as Kuhu.